Shubham0523/TweetTube-Backend/Readme.md

-# Advance-Video-Platform-Backend
+# TweetTube Backend

-This project is a backend implementation of a YouTube-like application, developed as a learning exercise for advanced backend concepts.
+This project is a backend implementation of a YouTube+Twitter-like application, developed as a learning exercise for advanced backend concepts.

 ## Learning Outcomes